-We restrict our analysis to the early years of 2000s, and in particular to 2001.
-There are several reasons for this choice.
-First, the Vital Statistics do not contain information on years since arrival and it is therefore not possible to take into account the effect of acculturation or assimilation on birth outcomes.
+The analysis is restricted to the early years of 2000s, and in particular to 2001-2002.
+There are several reasons for this time constraint.
+First, the Vital Statistics do not contain information on years since arrival and it is therefore not possible to account for the effect of acculturation and assimilation on birth outcomes.
 The inflow of Ecuadorians to Spain started in 1999 and was substantially interrupted after August 2003, when the visa waiver program terminated.
-Hence, the majority of Ecuadorian in the early 2000s are likely to be recent immigrants.
+Hence, the majority of births to Ecuadorian mothers registered between 2001 and 2002 are likely to be to recent immigrants.
+The time restriction will then minimize the impact of assimilation for our results.
 Second, the Local Population Registry (and thus the Vital Statistics) contains accurate information on immigrants (both legal and illegal) only after the approval of the new immigration law in 2000.
 Finally, the Vital Statistics in Spain until 2006 only contain the nationality of the mother and not the country of birth.
 In the early 2000s there were 3 amnesties to legalize immigrants (2001, 2002 and 2005).
-Hence by the mid-2000s many Ecuadorians may have obtained the Spanish citizenship and thus could not be identified as immigrants in the Vital Statistics.
+Hence by the mid-2000s many Ecuadorians may have obtained the Spanish citizenship and thus could not be identified as immigrants.

-Table 2 shows the percentage of births occurred in Spain by some of the most popular foreign nationalities.
-The effect of the immigration inflow is clear from the table.
-The number of total births increased from 406,380 in 2001 to 519,779 in 2008 (the beginning of the Spanish economic recession) and the share to foreign mothers from shifted from 8,24 to 20,81 percent in this period.
-The incidence of the Ecuadorian Exodus also shows up in the table.
+Table 2 shows the percentage of births occurred in Spain by some of the most popular nationalities.
+The effect of the large immigration inflow is clear from the table.
+The number of total births increased from 406,380 in 2001 to 519,779 in 2008 ( the first year of the Spanish economic recession) and the share of births to foreign mothers shifted from 8,24 to 20,81 percent.
+The incidence of the Ecuadorian Exodus is also present in the table.
 The number of birth to Ecuadorian mothers doubled between 2001 and 2003 (from 5,649 to 10,517) and by 2003 represented the 2,38 percent of total births.
 This percentage is similar to that of Moroccans (2,41 in 2003), a minority group with a large tradition in the country.
-Between 2001 and 2003, 10,5 percent of the births in Spain were to foreign mothers, and among those births to
+Between 2001 and 2003, 10,5 percent of the births in Spain were to foreign mothers, and those to Ecuadorian and Moroccan mothers represented a 20 percent each.
+The table also shows the increase in the birth rate to Romanians, the largest minority group in the late 2000s.